The-Marcy-Lab-School-Assignments/8-0-2-assignment-LinqingZ/README.md

 **Deployment Technical Requirements**

-- [ ] Your server is deployed and the link is added to this repo's README Deployed Link says "Fetch failed.
-404"
+- [x] Your server is deployed and the link is added to this repo's README

 You got this!